MagicVin/GUI-Lab/Example-XTerm-Xresources.md

   XTerm understands all of the core X Toolkit resource names and classes.
   It also uses the X Toolkit resource types(such as booleans, colors, fonts, integers, and strings) along with their respective converters.
   Those resource types are not always sufficient:
-  * Xterm's resource values may be lists of names.
+  * xterm's resource values may be lists of names.
 X Toolkit resource types do not include lists.
 Xterm uses a string for the resource, and parses it.
   Comma-separated lists of names ignore case.
-  * Xterm may defer processing a resource until it is needed.
+  * xterm may defer processing a resource until it is needed.
 For example, font2 through font7 are loaded as needed, to start faster.
   Again, the actual resource type is a string, parsed and used when needed.

   Application specific resources(e.g., "XTerm.NAME")